-- Forcing the model with reconstructed T{AIR} over 1860-2009 yielded vertical profiles of GT close to those observed in 2009, thereby suggesting validity of our approach. - During the Little Ice Age the altitudinal zone covering the lower limit of permafrost was approximately 200 m lower than today in the field area.
-A future warming according to the A1B scenario would further lift this zone by c.
-250 m towards the end of the 21st century, depending on site characteristics and snow cover development. - Model results suggest that GT at 10 m depth increased by +0.9 °C to +1.5 °C over 1860-2009.
-The largest part of this warming occurred after 1990. - From 1860 until c.
-1990 a comparatively small increase in active layer thickness was modelled where permafrost exists, with values ranging from 0.1 cm yr-1 to +2 cm yr-1 (20-68%).
-Since c.
-1990 ALT-change rates of +2 cm yr-1 to +87 cm yr-1 (20-430%) were modelled.
-The model results indicate permafrost degradation at boreholes below c.
-1450-1500 m at Juvvasshøe and Jetta and below c.
-1600 at Tron. - Throughout the 21st century degradation of permafrost at most of the sites below c.
-1800 m a.s.l. is suggested by the model.
-By the end of this century the highest locations (Juv-BH1, PACE) will experience pronounced ALT-increases of up to 10 m or the development of taliks.
-This implies an upward shift of the lower permafrost zone to around 1800 m a.s.l. by the end of the 21st century, again depending on sediment characteristics and snow cover development. - Our study successfully simulated the non-linear response of ground temperature and active layer thickness to increasing air temperatures, due to the thermal inertia of ice-containing ground material.
-In our sites, this response is related mainly to block fields and coarse ground moraine sites containing ice.
+- From 1860 until ca. 1990 a comparatively small increase in active layer thickness was modelled where permafrost exists, with values ranging from 0.1 cm yr-1 to +2 cm yr-1 (20-68%).
+Since ca. 1990 ALT-change rates of +2 cm yr-1 to +87 cm yr-1 (20-430%) were modelled.
+The model results indicate permafrost degradation at boreholes below ca. 1450-1500 m at Juvvasshøe and Jetta and below ca. 1600 at Tron. - Model results suggest that GT at 10 m depth increased by +0.9 °C to +1.5 °C over 1860-2009.
+The largest part of this warming occurred after 1990. - Our study successfully simulated the nonlinear response of ground temperature and active layer thickness to increasing air temperatures, due to the thermal inertia of ice-containing ground material.
+In our sites, this response is related mainly to block fields and coarse ground moraine sites containing ice. - The modelling study implies that the altitudinal zone covering the lower limit of permafrost at the approximate end of the Little Ice Age was about 200 m lower than today in the field area. - According to the A1B climate scenario, degradation of mountain permafrost is suggested to occur throughout the 21st century at most of the sites below ca. 1800 m a.s.l.
+By the end of this century, the highest locations (Juv-BH1, PACE) will experience pronounced ALT-increases of up to 10 m or the development of taliks.
+This implies an upward shift of the lower permafrost zone to around 1800 to 1900 m a.s.l. by the end of the 21st century, again depending on sediment characteristics and snow cover development.